OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 - Office 2016 or later for Mac

 ## Next steps

+You're welcome to expand the sample library in Script Lab by contributing new snippets to the [office-js-snippets](https://github.com/OfficeDev/office-js-snippets#office-js-snippets) GitHub repository.

 When you're ready to create your Office Add-in, see the [5-minute quick start](/office/dev/add-ins/#5-minute-quick-starts) for your preferred Office application.